-By the end of 1958, the Nash and Hudson models were phased out to let room for new models named under the Rambler brand.
-The marketing strategy put forward by American Motors was to focus on compact cars, these "dinosaur-fighters" were fuel-efficient cars two decades before the demand for them has become a necessity.
-Soon enough, AMC became the lead provider of small economy cars for the U.S.
+By the end of 1958, the Nash and Hudson models were phased out to make room for new models named under the Rambler brand.
+The marketing strategy put forward by American Motors was to focus on compact cars, these "dinosaur-fighters" were fuel-efficient cars two decades before the demand for them had become a necessity.
+Soon enough, AMC became the lead provider of small economy cars for the United States.

-The mid-80's proved equally challenging for the company as lower gas price led the customers away from the small cars again.
+The mid-80's proved equally challenging for the company as lower gas prices led the customers away from the small cars again.
 Equally troublesome was the difficulties experienced overseas by AMC's associate Renault.
 Amid these challenging circumstances, Chrysler struck a deal with American Motors to supplement its production line with AMC's factory.
 This agreement with Chrysler led the company to purchase Renault's shares in the American carmaker in 1987.
-With this deal, Chrysler gained access to AMC's newly built plant in Ontario, all their distribution network and, most importantly, the Jeep brand and the freshly designed Jeep Grand Cherokee.
+Chrysler gained access to AMC's newly built plant in Ontario, their distribution network and most importantly, the Jeep brand including the freshly designed Jeep Grand Cherokee.

 Nowadays, we rarely see any AMC cars on the roads but many of them have great vintage value and are sought-after by collectors.
 In case you are lucky enough to have held onto an AMC, keep it in top shape with TouchUpDirect's best quality touch up paint.
 Our complete line of AMC touch up paint colors will help you get the results you desire easily and at an affordable cost.

 TUDCare is TouchUpDirect's 12 month, one-time, same color replacement warranty.
 TUDCare comes free with the purchase of any of our Platinum Kits.
 If you lose your applicator for any reason, we will send you an entire replacement kit for free.
 That way, if your dog steals your applicator for his hoard, you'll be covered.
 Learn More →